-At March 31, 2022, our cash and cash equivalents was approximately \$44.5 million and we also had \$510.3 million available for additional borrowings under our Unsecured Credit Facility as of March 31, 2022.
+At March 31, 2024, our cash and cash equivalents was approximately \$48.3 million, after excluding our Joint Venture partner's share of cash and cash equivalents that we consolidate and report in our financial statements.
+We also had \$442.9 million available for additional borrowings under our Unsecured Credit Facility as of March 31, 2024.

-We have considered our short-term (through March 31, 2023) liquidity needs and the adequacy of our estimated cash flow from operations and other expected liquidity sources to meet these needs.
-At March 31, 2022 we had \$68.4 million in mortgage loans payable outstanding that mature in September 2022 and we also had our \$260.0 million 2015 Unsecured Term Loan outstanding that was scheduled to mature in September 2022.
-On April 18, 2022, we entered into a \$425.0 million term loan that replaced the 2015 Unsecured Term Loan and is scheduled to mature on October 18, 2027.
-The excess proceeds were used to pay down our Unsecured Credit Facility.
-See Subsequent Events.
-With the exception of these payment obligations, we believe that our principal short-term liquidity needs are to fund normal recurring expenses, property acquisitions, developments, renovations, expansions and other nonrecurring capital improvements, debt service requirements, the minimum distributions required to maintain the Company's REIT qualification under the Code and distributions approved by the Company's Board of Directors.
+We have considered our short-term (through March 31, 2025) liquidity needs and the adequacy of our estimated cash flow from operations and other expected liquidity sources to meet these needs.
+We believe that our principal short-term liquidity needs are to fund normal recurring expenses, property acquisitions, developments, renovations, expansions and other nonrecurring capital improvements, debt service requirements, the minimum distributions required to maintain the Company's REIT qualification under the Code and distributions approved by the Company's Board of Directors.
 We anticipate that these needs will be met with cash flows provided by operating activities as well as the disposition of select assets.
 These needs may also be met by the issuance of other debt or equity securities, subject to market conditions, or borrowings under our Unsecured Credit Facility.

-We expect to meet long-term (after March 31, 2023) liquidity requirements such as property acquisitions, developments, scheduled debt maturities, major renovations, expansions and other nonrecurring capital improvements through the disposition of select assets, long-term unsecured and secured indebtedness and the issuance of additional equity securities, subject to market conditions.
+We expect to meet long-term (after March 31, 2025) liquidity requirements such as property acquisitions, developments, scheduled debt maturities, major renovations, expansions and other nonrecurring capital improvements through the disposition of select assets, long-term unsecured and secured indebtedness and the issuance of additional equity securities, subject to market conditions.

 Our Unsecured Credit Facility contains certain financial covenants including limitations on incurrence of debt and debt service coverage.
 Our access to borrowings may be limited if we fail to meet any of these covenants.
-We believe that we were in compliance with our financial covenants as of March 31, 2022, and we anticipate that we will be able to operate in compliance with our financial covenants for the next twelve months.
+We believe that we were in compliance with our financial covenants as of March 31, 2024, and we anticipate that we will be able to operate in compliance with our financial covenants for the next twelve months.

-As of April 21, 2022, we had approximately \$580.3 million available for additional borrowings under our Unsecured Credit Facility.
+As of April 19, 2024, we had approximately \$398.9 million available for additional borrowings under our Unsecured Credit Facility.